Optimization-Algorithms-Book/Code-Listings/Course/README.md

 ## Course Resources
 - **Textbook:** [Optimization Algorithms: AI techniques for design, planning, and control problems](https://www.manning.com/books/optimization-algorithms)
 - **Code Examples:** Available on the GitHub repository of textbook.

-## Contribution
-Contributors are welcome to enhance this course content.
-Please fork the repository and submit pull requests for improvements or additional resources.

 ## License
 This course content is provided under the [MIT License](https://github.com/Optimization-Algorithms-Book/Code-Listings/blob/main/LICENSE).